MINOR’S PASSPORT (Under Age 16)

 - If one parent is not available, the applying parent should present either a notarized DS-3053 “Statement of Consent” or a certified court order indicating that the applying parent has sole legal custody.
 Alternatively, the applying parent could furnish an original death certificate of the non-appearing parent.
 If a father is not listed on the birth certificate, only the mother needs to appear with the child.

-- The fee is $115 payable in dollars or the equivalent in Ugandan Shillings, USD or international credit card (VISA, MasterCard, Diners, American Express, or Discover).
+- The application fee is payable in dollars or the equivalent in Ugandan Shillings, USD or international credit card (VISA, MasterCard, Diners, American Express, or Discover).

 If one parent is not available, the applying parent should present one of the following: